How Many Houses are Real Estate Investors Buying?

 Stats can be very deceiving because we would all assume this means investors are buying way more houses than normal.
 However, this just tells us the percentage of houses being bought or most likely the percentage of all housing units which includes condos and apartment buildings.
 It is very rare that these articles separate single-family homes from all housing units.
 That is why I would love to see the data from the first article.
 One thing we have heard over and over again is that there has been record-low inventory.
 If there is record low inventory investors may not be buying that many more properties than usual even though they are buying a record %.

 If investors normally buy 15% of properties and there are 3 million for sale (normal inventory) that would be 450,000 houses.
 If there are only 1 million for sale like there have been recently and they buy 24% of those houses, that would be 240,000.
-The stat a record percentage of sales does not mean much unless the sales are the same as they have been.
+“A record percentage of sales” does not mean much unless the sales are the same as they have been.

 Are there more or less owner-occupants?